mikitsu/buchschloss/doc/scripts.rst

   the passed data preserving hierarchies.
 Use this for displaying lists or mappings.
 - ``get_data`` can be used to get data of different types.
 It accepts a table mapping names to types, where a type is one of ``'int', 'bool', 'str'`` (as a string).
   The names will be passed through ``get_name``.
-When the user has selected the data, a table mappign the names to the chosen data, which is of the requests types, is returned.
+When the user has provided the requested data, a table mapping the names to the data, provided as the requested type, is returned.
   If the user exits the data selection, ``nil`` is returned.
 - ``get_name`` provides access to the configured name file.
 Lookups are automatically prefixed with ``'script-data::<script name>::``.
 You may use ``{}`` formatting.